prathusingh/gallery/README.md

 Microservices:
 1. Image Loader that loads the image in the rotational panel.
-2. Description Loader that loads the image in the rotational panel.
+2. Description Loader that loads the description of the image in the rotational panel.
-3. Query Loader that loads the default homepage or apply the filtered results to the top of page.
+3. Query Loader that loads the default homepage or apply the searched results to the top of page.
 4. Profile Loader loads the profile of the content creator.

 Tech specs: